up730418/clocoss-task1/README.md

 sh task1.sh n

-Where n is the number of machines wou wish to deploy
+Where n is the number of machines you wish to deploy

 # Changing compute zone